Skip to main content

 “There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and the one who fears has not been perfected in love.”
 (ESV)

-However, let us look at this verse in 1 John 4:17, "In this love is perfected among us so that we have confidence in the day of judgement because just as he exists we exist in this world."
+However, let us look at the preceding verse 1 John 4:17, "In this love is perfected among us so that we have confidence in the day of judgement because just as he exists we exist in this world."
 We see we have confidence in the day of judgment and confidence as we exist like him in this world.
-So it doesn't seem to be purely eschatological.
+So perfecting in love doesn't seem to be purely eschatological or just related to final judgement.

-Our confidence lies in both "confidence in the day of judgment" and the reason is "because just as he exists we exist in this world."
-This is how we know love is perfected among us, because we bear fruit of love, and obey the command of Jesus to love one another.
+Our confidence lies in both "confidence in the day of judgment" and "because just as he exists we exist in this world."
+John tells us this is how we know love is perfected among us, because we are perfected in love, bear fruit of love, and because we love we obey the command of Jesus to love one another.

 🙏 Fear That Perfects Holiness